tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 1. Make sure 'webext' is installed
 1. Run tools/make-artifacts.sh
 1. Make a new PR and add a note that a new release tag is needed on master
-1. After the PR is accepted and a new release tag has been created in dhowe/AdNauseam/master, edit the release notes by adding information about the changes.
+1. After the PR is accepted and a new release tag has been created in dhowe/AdNauseam/master, edit the release notes by adding information about the changes
 1. Do a 'git pull' to fetch the new release tag
-1. Run tools/make-artifacts.sh again and upload the five generated files to the release (note that in order to enable auto-updating, the chromium release MUST BE SIGNED with the adnauseam key).
+1. Run tools/make-artifacts.sh again and upload the five generated files to the release (note that in order to enable auto-updating, the chromium release MUST BE SIGNED with the adnauseam key)
 1. Once approved for production, submit the new release to the Opera and Firefox stores, and update the version and link on http://rednoise.org/adnauseam/updates.xml